Alisceon.com

 ...

-with Eye of Gnome, a common image viewer that ships in a lot of Linux distros by default, so you have something cute to look at while you’re being robbed.
+First it pops up kitten-9.jpg with Eye of Gnome, a common image viewer that ships in a lot of Linux distros by default, so you have something cute to look at while you’re being robbed.
 It adds your entire Documents directory to a tar archive file, so it can be transmitted in a single go.
 Then the header for an exfiltration file is created, which includes the current date, the size of the tar archive as well as a checksum for it so that the transmission of the contents can be verified at the other end.
 Then the tar archive is passed through a function which uses the pre-defined key in an XOR-cipher to encrypt the entire tar file before it is appended to the end of the file.
 Calling this encryption hinges on a technicality, it really is so weak that it is basically just an encoding at this keysize.
 However if you extend the key to be as long as the file being encrypted, then the cipher is considered an unbreakable One Time Pad.
 Just don’t go on to reuse the same key since that reduces the keysize relative to the amount of data transmitted, landing you in the same problem as earlier but with more steps.

-, as an argument.
+After this there is a huge blob of Base64 encoded data which gets decoded and shoved into a file named mjau, which subsequently gets executed with cutekittenzz.xyz, as an argument.
 Since that is the domain we saw in the exfiltration datasteam, we can assume this was the binary blob with which the exfiltration itself was carried out.
 Decoding it ourselves reveals that this is very much the case as it is a minimal version of dnscat, a tool used for exactly this kind of work.
 Knowing this we have everything we need now to retrieve the data from the pcap file!

-The lost top secret document ๐
+The lost top secret document ๐Ÿ”—

-to get all the data we need from the pcap, while filtering out data that we don’t need.
+We can use Wiresharks sibling tshark to get all the data we need from the pcap, while filtering out data that we don’t need.
 The DNS packet structure means there is a header and kind of a footer as well which we would need to account for if we used the dump right off the bat.
-But using the filtering function in tshark
+But using the filtering function in tshark we can get just the name field, which is what we want here.
+We specify the command in such a way that we only get the name field of DNS queries which have the source 10.0.0.10 and output it all into a text file to hold it for further processing:

 tshark -r kattastrofen.pcap \